sw4/pk-toggleswitch/README.md

 Where `toggleswitch` is a toggleswitch object and value is either blank/null to get the current state, or a boolean value to set it

+`toggleswitch.disabled(value)`

+Where `toggleswitch` is a toggleswitch object and value is either blank/null to get the current state, or a boolean value to set it